 Digital preservation policy

-Download the Digital Preservation policy (PDF 68.9 KB)
+Download the Digital Preservation Policy (PDF 214.4 KB)

-The increase in digital content being collected and created by and for the State Library has resulted in associated technological and organisational challenges.
-We respond to these challenges through the development of new strategies to ensure the ongoing preservation and access of its digital content.
+The recent increase in digital content being collected by, and created for the Library has resulted in associated technological and organisational challenges.
+We respond to these challenges through the development and implementation of new strategies, technologies and workflows to ensure the ongoing preservation of, and access to, its digital content.

-The policy applies to all digital content chosen for ongoing preservation in the State Library’s collection including:
+This policy applies to all digital content selected for permanent retention in the State Library’s collections including:

-- digital surrogates of material from the State Library’s collections from digitisation programs
+- turned digital content, digitised from the Library’s physical collections

-- websites and online publications not preserved in PANDORA
+- websites and online publications not preserved by the National Library of Australia.

-The Digital Preservation Policy does not apply to corporate records created by State Library staff stored locally on personal computers or on the network.
+The Digital Preservation Policy does not apply to corporate records created by State Library staff during the course of their business.

 Retention and Withdrawal of Digital Material

-The State Library of Queensland is committed to preserve and maintain access to digital content in its collection that is significant to Queensland’s cultural and documentary heritage, and the Library upholds the principles of digital preservation as developed by the National and State Libraries Australia (NSLA) Digital Preservation Working Group and approved by the NSLA CEOs:
+The State Library of Queensland is committed to preserving and maintaining access to digital content in its collections that is significant to Queensland’s cultural and documentary heritage, and the Library upholds the principles of digital preservation as developed by the National and State Libraries Australia (NSLA) Digital Preservation Working Group and approved by the NSLA CEOs:

 The State Library will employ three key strategies to enable the effective preservation of its digital content.